 Meriam-Webster defines “Wild West” as “the western U.S. in its frontier period characterized by roughness and lawlessness.”
-Most people understand this to include cowboys leading great cattle drives, saloon shootouts in dusty towns, wars between the U.S. Army and Native Americans, stagecoach robberies, and general mayhem in a land beyond normal law enforcement.
+Most people understand this to include cowboys leading great cattle drives down the Chisholm Trail, saloon shootouts in dusty towns, wars between the U.S. Army and Native Americans, stagecoach robberies, and general mayhem in a land beyond normal law enforcement.

 Defining the beginning and ending of the Wild West is subject to debate.
 In its beginning, one can argue that the Wild West started as early as the settlement at Jamestown, Virginia in 1607.
 The Wild West just migrated west as European settlement grew.